The hidden cost of hospital car parking

 Despite government guidance stating that hospitals should offer free or reduced parking to cancer patients, many still face the burden of these costs.
 Macmillan is campaigning for all hospitals to remove car parking charges for cancer patients.

 Read our report on car parking charges to find out more.
-You can download the report here, or visit be.Macmillan to order a hard copy.
+You can download the report [PDF] here, or visit be.Macmillan to order a hard copy.

 The average daily cost of using a hospital car park is £7.66, but the situation is a lottery.
 Some hospitals offer completely free parking, while others charge anything from £2 to £24 a day